From the airport to the city centre Colombia

 Bike, scooters & co Colombia

-Everyday travel is often by bicycle, even when crossing large cities.
-Bicycle paths are plentiful, especially in Bogotá, which has the largest network of bicycle paths in Latin America, a network that is growing daily.
-Private bike-sharing companies and electric scooters(patinetas eléctricas) arrived in force a few years ago, but the Covid-19 pandemic has unfortunately put a stop to their development.
-However, Bogotá should have a public bike-sharing system by 2022 (it was being tested at the time of our survey) and it is still possible to rent bikes in some cities, in youth hostels or in specialized agencies.
-Beware, however, of sidewalks and roads in poor condition (gaping holes) and of the most anarchic traffic.
+Everyday travel is often by bicycle, even when crossing major cities.
+Bicycle paths are plentiful, especially in Bogotá, which boasts the largest network of bicycle paths in Latin America, a network that continues to expand daily.
+Private bike-sharing companies and electric scooters(patinetas eléctricas) arrived in force a few years ago, but the Covid-19 pandemic unfortunately put a stop to their development.
+In 2022, Bogotá set up a public bike-sharing system with 300 stations and over 3,000 bikes.
+It is still possible to rent bikes in some cities, in youth hostels or from specialized agencies.
+Beware, however, of the generally poor condition of sidewalks and pavements (gaping holes), and the lawlessness of traffic.

 With a driver Colombia